San-Diego-Lions/constitution/index.md

 All members in good standing of the Club are eligible for election to any of the Executive positions as qualified under this Constitution.
 No member can be nominated for office without the member’s prior consent to the nominator.

-### External Disciplinary Actions

 Disciplinary procedures are deemed solely the responsibility of The Club, regardless of the position of the CAFL or USAFL and regardless of whether or not either of those bodies is taking action.
-However, the Club may consider external disciplinary actions when making its own determinations.

 ## Board